 Discovery through you as the author includes activities such as interviews, guest posting, social media activities, audio or video, speaking at events, networking, PR or staying in touch with readers through your email list.

 You may have a different focus per book.
-For example, I recently launched a new sweet romance series that I co-wrote with my mum.
-It's under a pen-name that I'm not disclosing (yet) because I want to keep the audience segmented away from my thriller and non-fiction niches.
-We won't be doing any platform-building or blogging or podcasting or anything that involves us as authors.
-My mum is 70 and is not Internet savvy, so she doesn't want to do all that, and I'm already running two other active brands under my own name.
+For example, my mum writes sweet romance as Penny Appleton.
+She's in her mid-70s and is not Internet savvy, so she doesn't want to do online marketing, and I'm already running two other active brands under my own name.
 So we are relying entirely on the books themselves plus paid advertising.
 This is quite common for authors using multiple pseudonyms, as it is hard to maintain multiple platforms, and it is definitely possible to make a decent living from books using only this method.

 Compare this approach to how I run Joanna Penn, my non-fiction name, and J.F.Penn for thrillers.
 For both of these brands, my photo is everywhere, I blog and podcast and use multiple social media sites.
 I have a very active platform for both names.
 I use paid ads to supplement these activities, but my marketing is often centered more around me as the author.

 Your very first book with no audience vs. later books when you have a readership

 When you're first starting out, you have fewer options for book marketing.
 You need a significant number of reviews for promotion on the bigger paid email blast sites, like BookBub, so they might not be an option.
 You can use other types of paid ads, but if you only have one book and no sell-through to others under your author name, you will likely be out of pocket.